 No. There are two good reasons for that:

 - Retargeting apps may use similar pixel settings, which may end up influencing the data reported by each of the pixels.
-RetargetApp pixel works perfectly well with other pixels, but we cannot guarantee that other retargeting apps work well when RetargetApp is installed
+RetargetApp works perfectly well with the pixel you already have, but we cannot guarantee that other retargeting apps work well when RetargetApp is installed.

 Experimenting and finding the right app for you is a good idea, especially if you are only starting out.
 However, make sure that when you are testing one retargeting app, all the other apps are removed from your store.